Ensuring a smooth transition

 Workplaces see a $1 to $6 return on workplace safety

 “I was injured in a work place accident that required surgery on my knee.
-I began physical therapy, which ultimately left me nearly pain free, but when I transitioned to OT is when I really felt my body improve.
-Anna, my OT, started slowly, and then moved into not only knee strength, but core strength, which I really believe is what pulled everything together.
+I began physical therapy, which ultimately left me nearly pain free, I really felt my body improve.
+My therapist started slowly, and then moved into not only knee strength, but core strength, which I really believe is what pulled everything together.
 I went from feeling great to feeling better than I have in a very long time.
 Additionally, I began swimming as part of rehab therapy, which was a wonderful step.
 I’m so glad you have a pool on-site, what a great tool!” – Douglas M., Grant patient

 A strong core can really help with injury prevention and healing.
 Check out one of our fitness classes.